FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

     }
 );`

-- Everythis is within the code.
+- Everything is within the code.
 However if no skeletons are involved , i can use the useEffect hook which runs once under the `   userDataQuery.refetch();` method
+- Querying can be done while the static content has loaded...
+You know blending static content with skeletons instead of using skeletons alone is a good trick to make the user feel like the page is loading faster.

 ### HOW TO USE CHART JS